 Although researchers in life safety technologies often neglect the nature of relationships between people in the organisation, their moral principles, etc., but this probably still has consequences for life safety.
-For example, D.A.
-Hofmann and F.P.
-Morgeson [13] conducted a study on the exchange of experience between leaders of organisations in providing organisational safety support by committing to compliance with safety rules and preventing accidents by members of the organisation.
-The data were collected by scientists from 49 team leaders at the manufacturing plant.
-The results showed that, first, organisational support for compliance requirements is largely security-related; secondly, the exchange of organisation leaders significantly affects the safety in the organisation, encourages compliance and trouble-free operation.
+For example, Hofmann & Morgeson (1999), conducted a study on the exchange of experience between leaders of organisations in providing organisational safety support by committing to compliance with safety rules and preventing accidents by members of the organisation.
+The data was collected by scientists from 49 team leaders at the manufacturing plant.
+The results showed that, first, organisational support for compliance requirements is largely security-related; secondly, the exchange of organisation, encourages compliance and trouble-free operation.
 Support was also found for a structural safety communication model, with safety and accident prevention commitments.

 The authors outline the implications of these findings for security and social exchange research.
 The results of this study are important for both researchers in the organisation and for security researchers and practitioners.
 It turns out that organisations that provide support to their employees in order to ensure the safety of their behaviour and prevent accidents, associate them with the quality of social exchange, i.e. the exchange of those employees who are designed to monitor safety compliance.
-These findings suggest that the nature of social exchanges in organisations plays an important role in understanding people's behaviour related to security, and the nature of relationships between leaders plays an important role in ensuring employee safety [13].
+These findings suggest that the nature of social exchanges in organisations plays an important role in understanding people's behaviour related to security, and the nature of relationships between leaders plays an important role in ensuring employee safety (Hofmann & Morgeson, 1999).

-Among the studies on occupational safety systems, J.K.
-Wachter and P.L.
-Yorio [17] are particularly noteworthy, with the overall aim of developing an idea of a safety management system, testing its relationship with objective safety statistics, and exploring how these practices work to prevent accidents due to the involvement of workers.
-The authors obtained results that indicate that:

-- there is a possibility of a significant negative relationship between the availability of individual safety management practices, as well as a component of these practices with a degree of failure; - 2) there is a significant negative relationship between the level of emotional and cognitive interaction of

-- the safety-oriented employee and the level of accidents: - safety management systems and the level of employment can be used individually to predict the level of accidents; - 4) safety management systems can be used to predict the level of workers' employment; - employees involved in safety management act as intermediaries between the safety management system and safety results (such as the level of accidents).

-However, the authors warn that although the availability of safety management systems is associated with incident reduction and may be a necessary first step in accident prevention, safety effectiveness also depends on the cognitive and emotional involvement of safety-oriented workers [17].
+Among the studies on occupational safety systems, Wachter & Yorio (2014), are particularly noteworthy, with the overall aim of developing an idea of a safety management system, testing its relationship with objective safety statistics, and exploring how these practices work to prevent accidents due to the involvement of workers.
+The authors obtained results that indicate that: 1) there is a possibility of a significant negative relationship between the availability of individual safety management practices, as well as a component of these practices with a degree of failure; 2) there is a significant negative relationship between the level of emotional and cognitive interaction of the safety-oriented employee and the level of accidents; 3) safety management systems and the level of employment can be used individually to predict the level of accidents; 4) safety management systems can be used to predict the level of workers' employment; 5) employees involved in safety management act as intermediaries between the safety management system and safety results (such as the level of accidents).
+However, the authors warn that although the availability of safety management systems is associated with incident reduction and may be a necessary first step in accident prevention, safety effectiveness also depends on the cognitive and emotional involvement of safety-oriented workers (Wachter & Yorio, 2014).